 Viscose, Bamboo Fiber, and Faux Silk are all synonym for the same or very similar product.
 They are man made fibers designed to look and feel like silk, but they tend to be less durable than silk or wool and shouldn’t be used in high traffic areas.

 Synthetic Fibers are man made fibers and this term covers a whole manner of them.
-They range in durability, but generally are less durable.
+They range in durability, but generally are less durable than wool.
 They are frequently treated with a special coating to keep them stain resistant and this coating often off-gases.

 Jute, Sisal, and Seagrass are natural fibers with a very different feel from wool or cotton or silk.
-They tend to be a bit rougher and less “cozy” but are inexpensive fibers.
+They tend to be a bit rougher and less “cozy,” but are inexpensive fibers.
 Although they will wear down with time, these fibers are made from rapidly renewable resources.
+They have a beachy, coastal flair, but can totally work in more in-land settings as well.

 Don’t mind me, since I’ll never be able to afford an antique version, I’ll just be saving up over the next few years to custom make a rug like this (but in green of course) through one of my favorite local rug companies, Kush Handmade Rugs.
 Now until I can get around to that, I’ll simply have to keep daydreaming about my latest love interest: rugs.